wmk1/toll-road-blockchain-system/README.md

 * before entering the system, the vehicle deposits the required amount into the `TollBoothOperator`, and passes along the address of the entry booth and a unique hashed secret of its own choice.
 The vehicle keeps the secret until the end of the trip.
 * when faced with the toll booth it mentioned when depositing, it proves its identity off-chain (we talk about this identity proof but you need not implement it), after which the booth opens the gate.
 * when exiting the road system at a booth, the vehicle gives the exit toll booth its unhashed secret off-chain.
 Again, we talk about this off-chain exchange but you do not need to implement it.
-* the exit toll booth then submits this secret to the `TollBoothOperator`, which unlocks the deposit for payment and refund of the difference.
+* the exit toll booth then submits this secret to the `TollBoothOperator`, which unlocks the deposit for payment and refund of the difference, if applicable.
-* if the fee is equal to or higher than the deposit, then the whole deposit is used and no more is asked of the vehicle.
+* if the fee is equal to or higher than the deposit, then the whole deposit is used and no more is asked of the vehicle, now or before any future trip.
 * if the fee is smaller than the deposit, then the difference is returned to the vehicle.
 * if the fee is not known at the time of exit, the pending payment is recorded, and "base route price required" event is emitted and listened to by the operator's oracle.
 * when the oracle receives a new base route price request, it submits the base fee, which also clears one pending payment.
-* if there are more than 1 pending payments, an additional function is there to progressively clear the backlog a set number of pending payments at a time in a FIFO manner.
+* if there are more than 1 pending payments, an additional function is there to progressively clear the backlog a set number of pending payments at a time in a FIFO (of the exit) manner.

 For simplicity's sake, we have not implemented a deadline after which the deposit is returned to the vehicle.
 Also, the function to clear pending more than 1 payment is an ugly one, because it implies a loop and multiple transfers.
 We actually use it to see how many pending payments you can cram in a single transaction.